flyingtoaster0/flyingtoaster0/_drafts/keyboard-matrix.md

 ![alt text](/assets/numpad_keyboard/pullup_resistor.png)

 In the circuit above, the input is connected to the VCC with a high-resistance (usually 3.3kΩ or 10kΩ) resistor in between.
-The input is naturally pulled to "1", and is protected from the current by the resistor.
-Between the input and VCC, a switch is connected to ground.
+The input is naturally pulled to "1", and the resistor protects it from receiving too much current.
+A switch is placed in between the input and GND.
 In a circuit, current will tend to flow towards the path of least resistance.
 Because a switch has significantly less resistance than a resistor, when the switch is pressed, current will flow between the input and ground, bringing the input to "0".

 When the switch is open, the pin is *pulled up* to VCC.